ijgitsh/DebateXai/README.md

 ### \`/getresponse\` [POST]

-Generates reponse based on the provided prompt, previous conversations and  model.
+Generates a response based on the provided prompt, previous conversations, and model.

 ## Contributing